appium/appium-xcuitest-driver/docs/run-prebuilt-wda.md

 This method can use both real devices and simulators, but the real device requires proper signing as [Run Preinstalled WebDriverAgentRunner](./run-preinstalled-wda.md).

-We would recommend to use `useXctestrunFile` for real devices since the above `test-without-building` needs to install the WebDriverAgentRunnerv package every session creation but the `useXctestrunFile` does not.
+We would recommend to use `useXctestrunFile` for real devices since the above `test-without-building` needs to install the WebDriverAgentRunner package every session creation but the `useXctestrunFile` does not.

 ## How to use `appium:useXctestrunFile` and `appium:bootstrapPath` capabilities